maffinyep/seranade-docs/encryption/readme.md

     App->>App: Encrypt (Key, Secret)
 ```

-`Key` will be used to encrypt data on client side.
-Key is encryped with `Secret`
+`Key` will be used to encrypt data on the client side. `Key` is encrypted with `Secret`

+The KeyStore API must be a trusted microservice.
+It allows to:

+1. Don't save `Key` on the client app.
+2. Regenerate `Key` when needed (forgot `Secret`, reset client app)

 ### Pull and Push Data